Mocha is not just a beverage.

 Working with mocha sediment

 Fixation itself is one of the greatest challenges of this technique.
 After many attempts, tests, and wrong turns, I have developed my own combination of materials that makes it possible to preserve the mocha permanently on the canvas.
-Only through the precise interplay of the right materials does the coffee sediment remain intact without losing its natural structure, depth, and sensory quality.
+Only through the precise interplay of the right materials does the mocha sediment remain intact without losing its natural structure, depth, and sensory quality.

 My practice emerges from patience, experience, and trust in the material.
 I do not work against the mocha but with it.
 I observe what it does and read within it what has come into being.
 In this way a fragile, processual material becomes a lasting work that carries time, transformation, and touch within itself.